marcovasto/PugliaFlavours/README.md

 - **Image Gallery**: High-quality images showcasing dishes and the chef’s services.
 - **Contact Form**: Functional contact form built with PHP for direct communication and booking requests.
 - **Simple and Clean Layout**: User-friendly interface focusing on content clarity and ease of navigation.

+## Important

+The PHP files for the contact form, including sensitive data such as API keys for reCAPTCHA, are **not included** in this repository to protect security and privacy.
+These files are hosted only on the live server.